microbit-foundation/dev-docs/bluetooth/profile.md

 [GAP Perhipheral Role](http://bluetooth-mdw.blogspot.co.uk/2016/07/microbit-and-bluetooth-roles.html)

-As per all all Bluetooth, it operates in the ISM (Industrial Scientific Medical) band and this starts at 2.4GHz and ends and 2.41GHz Bluetooth low energy divides the frequency band into 50 x 2MHz bands of which 40 are used.
+As per all all Bluetooth, it operates in the ISM (Industrial Scientific Medical) band and this starts at 2.4GHz and ends at 2.41GHz.
+Bluetooth low energy divides the frequency band into 50 x 2MHz bands of which 40 are used.
 These are called “channels” and numbered 0 to 39.
 Channels 37, 38 and 39 are used for “advertising”.